Luizgs7/Input_Output_Network_Analysis/README.md

   #Variables to be set

   ### Directories
-  #DirData     <- "C:/Users/NeX/Google Drive/Nex IC 2017 - Luiz Gabriel/03.Monografia 2019/01.Scrip_R"
-  DirData      <- "C:/Users/Avell/Google Drive/Nex IC 2017 - Luiz Gabriel/03.Monografia 2019/01.Scrip_R" # Where yout scritp is
+  DirData      <- "" # Where yout scritp is
-  #local_graph  <- paste0(DirData,"/02.graphos_tidyverse/") # Where the graphs are going to be saved
-  local_graph  <- "C:/Users/Avell/Google Drive/Nex IC 2017 - Luiz Gabriel/03.Monografia 2019/02.Artigo/graphos/" # Where the graphs are going to be saved
+  local_graph  <- "" # Where the graphs are going to be saved
   local_matrix <- paste0(DirData,"/00.Matrizes/") # Where the matrix that are going to be used are